VictorF13/whos_that_pokemon_android/README.md

 This code is licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+This project uses [PokéApi](https://pokeapi.co) to generate the images of the Pokémon.

 Every Pokémon image in this project belongs to Nintendo, GameFreak and Creatures.